 Form preparation for music printing is a special challenge.
 Gutenberg´s epoch making idea of movable lead types could only be used partially, because it is much more complex to section music notes and the staff lines into single types.

-Through the centuries, there was an increasing demand for music literature, which afforded new production techniques.
-The requests in matters of readability always were very high.
-When improvements were made, the aesthetics of the print layout stood in the main focus, but also it was necessary to control the cost effectiveness of a technique.
+Through the centuries, there was an increasing demand for music literature, which funded new production techniques.
+The demand for improved readability was always very high.
+When improvements were made, the aesthetics of the print layout were the main focus, but it was also necessary to control the cost effectiveness of the technique.

-The presentation about music printing in the museum shows the most important techniques of notation and printing by means of historical exhibits: the system of music-type composition invented by the music editor J. G. I. Breitkopf in 1755 in Leipzig (relief printing), music engraving (gravure printing) as well as lithography (planographic printing).
-Also the further development of musical notation in the course of the 20th century until the beginning of musical notation by computer is explained.
+The exhibition on music printing in the museum shows the most important techniques of notation and printing by means of historical exhibits: the system of music-type composition invented by the music editor J. G. I. Breitkopf in 1755 in Leipzig (relief printing), music engraving (gravure printing) as well as lithography (planographic printing).
+Also the further development of musical notation in the course of the 20th century, until the beginning of musical notation by computer, is explained.

-Moreover, the visitors are invited to print musical notes, which were composed with lead types in the museum.
-The working technique of the almost extinct music engraving handcraft becomes alive in a movie.
+Moreover, the visitors are invited to print musical notes, which were composed with lead type in the museum.
+The working technique of the almost extinct music engraving handcraft is brought to life in a specially produced film.

 For the development processes of musical notation and printing, Leipzig, the City of Music, with its important musical publishing houses played a decisive role.
 The exhibition offers an essential view into the historical background and context.